-Message 4: "Now, I would like to ask you some questions about yourself."

-Interviewer: To record identification for people in the household, you may either type in a family description (e.g., wife, son, roommate, etc.) or press <Enter> to accept the computer defaults (e.g., RESPONDENT for 1st person, PERSON 2 for 2nd person, PERSON 3 for 3rd person, etc.)
+Message 4: "Now, I would like to ask you some questions about - yourself family description (e.g., wife, son, roommate, etc.) and/or press [Enter] to accept the computer defaults (e.g., RESPONDENT for 1st person, PERSON 2 for 2nd person, PERSON 3 for 3rd person, etc.)